Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Preliminaries

 \subsection{Balance Controller}

-One of the baseline control approach for calculating GRFs for quadruped robots is the balance controller presented in \cite{Focchi2017} based on quadratic program (QP) solver.
+One of the baseline control approaches for calculating GRFs for quadruped robots is the balance controller presented in \cite{Focchi2017} based on a quadratic program (QP) solver.
 Based on the assumptions presented in \secref{sec: simplified robot dynamic}, the approximated dynamic model between the body acceleration and GRFs is as follows:

 and the vector $\bm{b}$ in \eqref{eq:linear_model} can be rewritten as: